 In a scenario previously restrained to Call Me By Your Name fan fiction/our heads, Timothée Chalamet chose a sparkling harness to walk the Golden Globes red carpet.
 On this occasion, he also wore clothes, which came care of Louis Vuitton menswear and newly installed artistic director Virgil Abloh.
 Later in the evening, the Parisian house would clarify said harness was not a harness at all, rather an “embroidered bib” – nonetheless, the ensemble was enough to incite scenes of mass hysteria on social media.

 Sarah Burton has spent a large proportion of her career dressing royalty, including Kate Middleton, Duchess of Cambridge, on her wedding day in 2011.
 But Jamie Lee Curtis is the latest lady of royal stature to enjoy a custom Alexander McQueen get-up.
 Her subtle ‘fortnight in the Bahamas’ spray tan – with nude court shoe perfectly matching her sunkissed skin tone – and silver coiffure was offset to striking effect by this McQueen gown in suffragette white.
 All we’ll say is: Halloween H2WHOA.

 Nicolas Ghesquière rarely – if ever – misses the mark.
-Such was the case when actress and political activist Indya Moore, nominated for her role in Pose, chose to make her first ever awards carpet moment in a Louis Vuitton S/S19 mini dress, constructed in silver mesh.
-The sleeves were not fucking about, and neither was she.
+Such was the case when Indya Moore, nominated for their role in Pose, chose to make their first ever awards carpet moment in a Louis Vuitton S/S19 mini dress, constructed in silver mesh.
+The sleeves were not fucking about, and neither were they.